 Chakra Gods and Goddesses

-Characteristics of the Chakra Deities
+Purpose of Chakra Deities

 Root Chakra Gods and Goddesses